SilkRose/Pony/stories/ticking-love/ticking-love.md

 I smile.
 "Oh, I'm just checking in on my bestest friend."

 Twilight continues writing her letter out of my view.
-"That's very nice of you, is there anything you needed?"
+"That's very nice of you.
+Was there anything you needed?"

 *Twenty-eight.
 Your heart, if you wouldn't mind.*